-When the COVID pandemic started in 2020, we had to cancel our workshops and find a new way to get toys adapted.
+Some of the therapies and educational activities that are helped with the use of adapted toys, would be even more productive if the children could practice these movements and activities at home.
+Unfortunately, many children with disabilities do not have access to adapted toys to use at home.
+RePlay for Kids has helped remedy this by providing adapted toys to children who need them through our RePlay @ Home program.
+Therapists and teachers make requests for the children who could benefit from having adapted toys at home.
+When the COVID pandemic started, we had to cancel our workshops and find a new way to get toys adapted.
 Our volunteers stepped up and started adapting toys at home.
-This turned out to be critical, since once schools switched to remote learning, we began receiving requests from teachers, therapists and families to provide adapted toys to the children who could no longer access them at school.
-We worked with our volunteers to adapt toys at home, and set up a shipping program where therapists and teachers could select appropriate toys from our online database.
+Once schools switched to remote learning, we began receiving requests to provide adapted toys to the children who could no longer access them at school.
+We worked with our volunteers to adapt toys at home, and set up a shipping program to get the adapted toys to the kids who needed them.
+Some of our volunteers have continued to adapt toys at home on a regular basis.